 - a trained and armed force intermediate between the police and National Guard.

-Twenty States already have militia, but most lack a meaningful role.
+Twenty States already have militias, but most lack a meaningful role.
 Many police forces have “reserves” (e.g., New York City Police Department Auxiliary Police).
 At the lower end, there are loosely organized training programs (e.g., FEMA’s CERT).
 The legal and historical framework exists to rebuilt militia into an effective tool for America, on a larger scale than any of these used today.

 Properly used, militia have unique strengths.